szilvia-csernus/spotify-playlist-generator/README.md

     `pip install -r requirements.txt`

+6. Create an "app" on Spotify

+    Under Spotify's Developer Dashboard, create a new App: Give it a name, description, and a redirect URI: http://localhost:9999

-6. Run the project in the console:
+7. Run the project in the console:

     - `python app.py -p "Happy days"` - "Happy days" will be the prompt for OpenAI to generate the playlist and it will be the title of the playlist on Spotify also.